-The class teacher, supported by the SENCO, will meet with pupils and their parents three times per academic year to set clear outcomes, review progress, discuss activities and support, and identify parental responsibilities.
+The class teacher, supported by the SENCO, will meet parents three times per academic year to set clear outcomes, review progress, discuss activities and support, and identify parental responsibilities.
+The input of pupils will be sought at each review point.